Criticism is a question of the point of view

 - Who criticizes you actually?
 Even if criticism is justified, who is your critic?
 Is the one competent in this field?
 Is his opinion important to you?
 If you come to the conclusion that this is not the case, you must not pay attention to his statement.

 - Is criticism helpful?
 Some criticism may be well meant - but it is not helpful.
 If you get feedback like “You just can't do it”, you don't know what you can do better.
-So ask your counterpart factually to go into a little more detail: What exactly you cannot do, where does the other person see room for improvement?
+So ask your counterpart objectively to go into a little more detail: What exactly can you not do, where does the other person see room for improvement?

 - Ignore criticism: Even if you are angry and believe you need to react to an attack: Ignore it consciously.
 Do not let any discussion take place - quite consciously: do not understand the criticism intentionally.
 Their counterpart then comes into explanatory compulsion and the criticism runs into void.

-- Make the critic ridiculous: Especially when you are exposed to criticism in front of others, you should react promptly to your face.
-A good method: ridicule the critic: exaggerate his criticism - so you have the laugh on your side: "You gave the customer bad advice" - "Yes, he now uses a washing machine as a whirlpool"
+- Make the critic ridiculous: Especially if you are exposed to criticism in front of others, you should react promptly to your face.
+A good method: ridicule the critic: exaggerate his criticism - so you have the laughs on your side: "You gave the customer bad advice" - "Yes, he is now using a washing machine as a whirlpool"

 - Turn the tables: When someone attacks you, he always reveals a piece of himself - you can show them to him.
 Her colleague, for example, complains: "Man, your desk is uncluttered again."
 They promptly return: "They seem to value order more than good performance."